jakelever/corona-ml/README.md

 - Web data is pulled to get metadata tags
 - Web data is integrated with the documents and used to infer some article types
 - Documents are further cleaned by a number of rules, including steps to normalize journal names
-- Documents are parsed and named entity recognition is applied to find mentions of different entities, including viruses
+- Documents are parsed and named entity recognition is applied to find mentions of different entities, including viruses, drugs, locations, etc
 - Categories are predicted using BERT (using scripts in [category_prediction/](https://github.com/jakelever/corona-ml/tree/master/category_prediction))
 - Additional categories are identified with rules
 - A final filter does some final tidying up and checking